Emergence and Correspondence for String Theory Black Holes: Counting Black Hole Microstates in String Theory

 So for these D-brane systems, Strominger and Vafa calculated the entropy by counting all the possible field theory states that give rise to the same values of the charges as the corresponding black hole solution had.
 This number agreed with the Bekenstein-Hawking entropy formula for the black hole: suggesting that here indeed was a microscopic derivation of the formula.

 The argument is summarised in Figure \ref{SVdiagr}.
 It involves three related theories: supergravity in the top-right corner, as the low-energy limit of closed string theory or M-theory; open string theory in the top-left corner; and the quantum field theory on the D-branes in the bottom-left corner.
-The bottom-right corner, labelled `M theory', served to motivate Strominger and Vafa's work but played no explicit role in their argument; we will return to this issue in our Conclusion.
+The bottom-right corner, labelled `M theory', served to motivate Strominger and Vafa's work but played no explicit role in their argument.
+The M theory itself is in fact at this point still only a conjectured and not fully articulated non-perturbative formulation of closed string theory; we will return to this issue in our Conclusion (for more on M-theory, see also Section \ref{de}).
 In the Figure, the open string coupling is given by the product $g_{\sm s} N$ of the string coupling constant $g_{\sm s}$ and $N$, the number of D-branes: $g_{\sm s} N$ is often referred to as the `'t Hooft coupling'.

-The justification for the relation between the black hole and D-brane entropies is the correspondence between open and closed strings that is known as `open-closed string duality'.\footnote{Open-closed duality in perturbative string theory originated in work by Hikaru Kawai, David Lewellen, and Henry Tye (1986); see Section 2.2 of the companion paper.} The conjectured duality relates closed string BPS states with given charges to open string BPS states stretched between D-branes.
+The motivation behind the relation between the black hole and D-brane systems is the correspondence between open and closed strings that is known as `open-closed string duality'.\footnote{Open-closed duality in perturbative string theory originated in work by Hikaru Kawai, David Lewellen, and Henry Tye (1986); see Section 2.2 of the companion paper.} The conjectured duality relates closed string BPS states with given charges to open string BPS states stretched between D-branes.
 The D-branes are the sources of the open string charges.
 This is the duality between the top-right and top-left corner of Figure \ref{SVdiagr}, which Joseph Polchinski had made plausible through a one-loop calculation of the tension of the D-branes.
 The idea was that the forces exerted between two parallel D-branes, understood to be due to open strings stretched between them, could also be considered as due to the exchange of a closed string, i.e.~a gravitational interaction.

 At small separation, the open string states between the D-brane system and a D-brane probe are also described by the worldvolume theory on the D-branes (that is, a quantum field theory living on the worldvolume of the D-branes).
 In particular, the BPS open string states with given values of the charges are the ground states of the worldvolume theory for a number of D-branes that source those charges.
 Furthermore, since each D-brane has one unit of charge, the {\it number} of D-branes, and their kinds, together determine the total charge and thus the state.
 The probe distance should not affect the number of states counted for the system, thus the entropy calculation could be done in the regime of small separation between D-branes (the bottom-left corner in Figure \ref{SVdiagr}).